Shark Pictures

 April 14th 2009

-After striking out with the fishermen in La Paz we headed north.
-For the past few days we have been camping on the beach near the dusty little town of Mulege about a third of the way up Baja's east coast.
-Initially we thought that this would be a place that we could shoot all the species of round stingrays that are common in this region but after chatting in my terrible Spanish to the longline fishermen that work the bay I managed to convince one Captain (Martén) to let me accompany him and his crew on one of their longlining trips.
+After striking out with the fishermen in La Paz I headed north.
+For the past few days I have been camping on the beach near the dusty little town of Mulege about a third of the way up Baja's east coast.
+Initially I thought that this would be a place that I could shoot all the species of round stingrays that are common in this region but after chatting in my terrible Spanish to the longline fishermen that work the bay I managed to convince one Captain (Martén) to let me accompany him and his crew on one of their longlining trips.

 The boats mostly bring in tiny Pacific sharpnose sharks and (over the winter) juvenile smooth and scalloped hammerheads.
 When I told the fishermen that I wanted to jump in the water with the sharks they thought that I was a little crazy but they were ok with it as long as I didn't get in the way.